 Steven A. Eggland, PhD, President

 Dr. Eggland is an experienced secondary school and university educator.
-He is also former Executive Director of a non-profit corporation and recent Board President of a Habitat for Humanity affiliate.
+He is also former Executive Director of a non-profit corporation and recent Board President of both a Habitat for Humanity affiliate and the Osher Lifelong Learning Institute.

 James B. Berg, Vice President